Feeding your horse on the cheap

 In a time of financial crisis, it might be difficult to feed your horse.
-However, I also believe that there are enough cheap alternative not to let a horse starve.
+However, I also believe that there is enough cheap alternative not to let a horse starve.
 So I thought I’ll see if I can come up with some cheap options.
 Of course, the best option would be to have a good doer who can live on the smell of an oil rag like my Lily, but it is not always the case!
-First of all, lets review some fundamental facts of equine nutrition:
+First of all, let us review some fundamental facts of equine nutrition:

 - A horse at rest consumes about 2% of his body weight to survive.
 This means that a 600kg horse eats 12kg of food a day.
 This includes forage, pasture and hard feed.

 - A horse in its natural environment will graze around 20 hours a day

 - Horses should have constant access to forage.
 If stabled, provide hay in slow feeders or slow feed hay nets